helloplauz10/rbxmonitormac/README.md

 # rbxmonitormac
-A simple script that monitors roblox asynchronously without modifying and reading the game's client.
+A simple object oriented script that monitors roblox asynchronously without modifying and reading the game's client.
 This only works in MacOS

 # Installation
 ```bash